Research Output per year

 Teaching

-David leads the undergraduate BSc (Hons) sports and exercise psychology programme across the Department of Sport and Physical Activity and the Department of Psychology.
+From 2009 to 2021, David initiated and led the development of the BSc (Hons) Sport and Exercise Psychology programme at Edge Hill University, a collaborative initiative between the Department of Sport and Physical Activity and the Department of Psychology.

 Education/Academic qualification